The Sound Above My Hair

-Download

 Music video

 The music video premiered on YouTube on 12 November 2009.
 The video features the members of Scooter riding around the German town of Wernigerode, where they travel around on a Czech military truck with giant speakers attached.
 The band on the truck attracts people from all over the town that follow the truck as it rides.
 They are accompanied by scantily clad female bagpipe players, and end up at Wernigerode Castle, where they have a crowd dancing and cheering to the song.
 A military truck was rented, and the video was shot on location in Wernigerode.
 Scooter allowed bystanders to be extras in the final scene of the video, where there is a crowd of many people dancing.
-The music video appeared on Clubland TV on 17 November 2009, and on 18 November the U.K. distributor of Scooter's music All Around the World uploaded the video to their YouTube channel, suggesting it would be the next UK single.
-This surprised many people as they were expecting "Ti Sento" to be the next UK single.
+The music video appeared on Clubland TV on 17 November 2009, and on 18 November the UK distributor of Scooter's music All Around the World uploaded the video to their YouTube channel, suggesting it would be the next UK single.
+This surprised many people as they were expecting "Ti sento" to be the next UK single.
 On 24 November, Kontor uploaded an extended version of the video to YouTube, however marked it as a private video.
 The video was removed several hours later, and uploaded again on 26 November, again as a private video, but this time with a message on Scooter's official website that the video would be released on 27 November.
 The video was released later that morning.

 The video is based on an old German legend, the 'Rattenfänger von Hameln' (The 'Pied Piper' (of Hamelin)).
 In the legend, there is a rat plague in the town.
 A rat catcher plays on his flute, and all the rats come out of the houses and follow him and his music out of the town.
 In the video, Scooter plays on a truck driving through the streets and all the people come and follow them to the castle.